mooculus/calculus/textbook/README.md

 * [Understanding functions](understandingFunctions/)
      - intervals of increasing and decreasing
-     - Basic functions: linear, polynomial, rational, roots, piecewise, absolute value
      - Triangle problems?
 * [Review of famous functions](reviewOfFamousFunctions/)
      - quiz (in all sections) to assess understanding; say something (not in writing) emphasizing that students struggling with this quiz could move to 1150.
-     - table of properties
-     - some problems in homework emphasizing that you should already know all this
 * [What is a limit?](whatIsALimit/)
-     - Limits as understanding local behavior of functions. $\sin(x)/x$
-     - Determine graphically whether a particular limit exists.
-     - estimating limits numerically and possible errors to this method.
-     - determinate and indeterminate forms.
-     - include limits with variables in them (to help with derivatives later)
 * [Limit laws](limitLaws/)
-     - Definition of Continuity
-     - Limit Laws
-     - Sin/Cos Cont.
-     - Replace a function with a continuous function.
-     - Squeeze Theorem
 * [Indeterminate forms](indeterminateForms/)
-     - AKA ``functions that blow up''
-     - idea of the form of a limit (e.g., first time seeing indeterminate forms versus ``determinate'' forms)
-     - determinate and indeterminate forms
-     - limits of the form non-zero/zero
-     - limits of the form zero/zero (do more algebra)
-     - determinate and indeterminate forms
 * [Using limits to detect asymptotes](asymptotesAsLimits/)
-     - definition of vertical asymptotes
-     - definition of horizontal asymptotes
-     - Slant asymptotes
-     - Algebra with infinity.
-(Determinants forms with infinity)
-     - limits to infinity of famous functions
 * [Continuity and the Intermediate Value Theorem](continuity/)
-     - bisection method
 * [An Application of limits](anApplicationOfLimits/)
-     - average velocity stuff goes here
      - ??? include some error estimation ???
 * [Bonus Section: The precise definition of a limit](preciseDefinitionOfALimit/)
      - epsilon-delta content in ``bonus'' section